As the media has been advancing, it has become difficult to avoid plagiarism.

 Penalization by Search Engines

 Search Engines like Google penalize websites that tend to copy content from other websites.
-These websites are ranked low by Google so that they don’t show up in the initial pages of search when similar websites are searched.
+These websites are ranked low by Google so that they don’t show up in the initial pages of the search when similar websites are searched.
 Moreover, if authentic reports are received by Google from multiple users, the website may not show up in the results at all.

 It’s in the Air

 The rate at which plagiarism is rising is startling.
-Due to social media, it has become very common to use others’ statuses, posts and pictures.
+Due to social media, it has become very common to use others’ statuses, posts, and pictures.
 The major problem is that there is an option to download pictures posted by others and share them at your own choice.
 So, if you are uploading pictures after copying them from somewhere, there’s no way to find out where did you get it from unless you add the source, which happens once in a blue moon.

-There is software available in the market by using which you can check if posts on social media were plagiarized.
+The market by using which you can check if posts on social media were plagiarized.
 It might take a minute or two extra to give credit to the owner of the content, but how much time it would have taken for you to create something like this; probably much more than that.
 So better be a responsible social media user and give credit to those who have created the content or posts, no matter how formal or informal they are.
 After all, they were worth sharing and hence worth giving credit for.